nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

     - expense: `edit expense 1 /cat food /type lunch /de lunch /amt 5000.00` where there is missing fields

 ### Finding an income/expense
-1. Finding income/expense:
+Finding income/expense:
 1. Pre-requisite: list should already contain income/expense. this can be checked via `list incomes`, `list expenses` or `list`
+2. For income, at least one of the 2 optional fields have to be used to search for the income.
+3. For expense, at least one of the 3 optional fields have to be used to search for the expense.
-   2. Test case:
+4. Test case:
    - For income: `find /t income /de salary`
    - For expense: `find /t expense /cat food /de sushi /date 31/10/2023`
    - Expected outcome: all income with description containing "salary" should be listed. all expense containing "food" in the category, "sushi" in the description and "31/10/2023" in the date should be listed.
+   -

-    3. Test case: If there is no matching income/expenses
+5. Test case: If there is no matching income/expenses
    - Income: `find /t income /de bonus`
    - Expense: `find /t expense /cat food /de burger /date 31/10/2023`
-   - expected: no income/expense should be listed.
+   - Expected outcome: no income/expense should be listed.